EricJMarti/ECES490-Project/README.md

 blastn -db ./BactDB/BactDB -outfmt 0 -query $BINPATH/cyanobacteria.006.fasta -out cyanobacteria.006.fasta.blast -num_threads 96
 ```

+##### MEGAN

-I then imported all of the Blast files and bins into MEGAN to get the taxonomic classifications of the bins.
+I then imported all of the Blast files and bins into MEGAN to get the taxonomic classifications of all of the bins.

-Here we see the overall tree...
+Here we see the overall tree.
+Out of 9106 reads total, 1229 reads were assigned to the Cyanobacteria phylum, 6072 reads were assigned to the Proteobacteria phylum, and 1639 reads were marked "No hits."
+In addition, 15 reads were marked "Not assigned."

 ![taxonomy1.png](https://github.com/EricJMarti/ECES490-Project/blob/master/taxonomy1.png?raw=true "taxonomy1.png")

 And here we see the cyanobacteria branch.
-Only one identified species of cyanobacteria: Nostoc punctiforme PCC 73102
+We can clearly identify a species of cyanobacteria: Nostoc punctiforme PCC 73102

 ![taxonomy2.png](https://github.com/EricJMarti/ECES490-Project/blob/master/taxonomy2.png?raw=true "taxonomy2.png")